Ryanv3710/configure-ad/README.md

 <h2>Deployment and Configuration Steps</h2>

+<h3>1.
+Setup Resources In Azure</h3>
 <p>
 <img src="https://i.imgur.com/Hkeszlp.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Once you created your resource group p"AD-lab" you'll begin to create your Domain Controller VM.
+Once you created your resource group "AD-lab" you'll begin to create your Domain Controller VM.
 Take note of the vnet created with AD lab for the domain controller needs to have the same vnet.
 </p>
 <br />